Mark Ingram II: Early life

-Ingram was born in Hackensack, New Jersey, the son of former wide receiver for the New York Giants, Mark Ingram Sr. He attended Grand Blanc Community High School in Grand Blanc, Michigan, during his freshman, sophomore and junior years, and then Flint Southwestern Academy in Flint, Michigan, for his senior year.
+Ingram was born in Hackensack, New Jersey, the son of former wide receiver for the New York Giants, Mark Ingram Sr. He attended Grand Blanc High School in Grand Blanc, Michigan, during his freshman, sophomore and junior years, and then Flint Southwestern Academy in Flint, Michigan, for his senior year.
 He was a four-year starter on his high schools' football teams, running for 2,546 yards and 38 touchdowns in his final two seasons.
 He was Saginaw Valley MVP, Area Player of the Year, and an All-State selection as a senior.
 Ingram also played defensively as a cornerback, totaling 84 tackles and eight interceptions his senior year.

 In addition to football, Ingram also ran track and field at Flint, where he was nine-time All-State selection.
 He competed as a sprinter (PR of 10.69 seconds in the 100-meter dash and 21.90 seconds in the 200-meter dash) and long jumper (top-leap of 7.25 meters).

 Considered a four-star recruit by Rivals.com, Ingram was listed as the No. 17 high school athlete in the nation in 2008.